L4FeeR/L4FeeR.github.io/bio.md

 ## My Thoughts
 <br>
-* Need to die early :), in order to end one of my nightmare!
+* I hate my nightmares!
 * Being honesty, dont expect me to lie for you!
 * Love nd Marry someone who is too honest,caring nd understand and trust everything in me!
 * Bad at communication, so try not to misunderstood